anipotts/anipotts/README.md

 Hey!
 I’m Ani.
 I like to build fast, thoughtful software.

-This repo powers my personal website and gives a clean snapshot of what I've worked on before
+Check out some of my websites and projects I've worked on/contributed to.

-If something here sparks a thought, reach out anytime: **[anirudhpottammal@nyu.edu](mailto:anirudhpottammal@nyu.edu)**.
+If something here sparks a thought worth conversating over, reach out anytime: **[anirudhpottammal@nyu.edu](mailto:anirudhpottammal@nyu.edu)**.

 — Ani Potts